BeamMP/Docs/docs/en/support/game-faq.md

 ---
 #### **I have poor gameplay performance, what should I do?**

 We are working hard to make the Multiplayer experience as stable as possible.
 If you have already lowered your graphic settings and your performance is still poor, consider playing on a server with less players.
 The game is mainly CPU bound when you play with lots of people, so older CPUs (even quadcores) will suffer with more than a handful of people.
-(1 Car uses one CPU Thread)
+(General Rule of Thumb: 1 car per CPU Thread)

 ---
 ## **Miscellaneous**